sgmurphy/wordpress-plugins/sticky-header-effects-for-elementor/readme.txt

 == Description ==

-Sticky Header Effects for Elementor adds useful options that are missing from the "sticky" header feature introduced in Elementor Pro 2.0.
-Giving users the option to change the background color and height when the visitor starts scrolling down the page.
-This allows for a "transparent" menu effect that can become any color, semi-transparent or solid, once the visitor begins to scroll.
+Sticky Header Effects for Elementor adds options to Elementor Pro to change the header background when the visitor starts scrolling down the page.
+Choose the scroll distance to change the header height, background color, and bottom border.
+Other customizable features include transparent header, shrink logo, change logo color, background blur, and hide header on scroll down.

 This plugin is cross-browser compatible and fully responsive.
 Meaning it will work on all browsers as well as tablets and mobile devices.